-Severe storms possible in D.C. area Friday and Saturday from former hurricane Laura
+Severe storms possible in D.C. area Friday, with remnants of Hurricane Laura bringing more Saturday

+Thunderstorms, some of which may be severe, are predicted for parts of the Washington region both Friday and Saturday.

+Friday’s storms, developing as soon as mid- to late afternoon in our northern areas, are the result of the combination of steamy air and a broad zone of low pressure over the region.
+The biggest threat of severe storms with damaging winds will be north and northeast of the District, but numerous storms with heavy downpours are possible throughout the region Friday evening.

-On Saturday, the remnants of Hurricane Laura will zip through the region, bringing rain and storms.
-It will not rain all day but, between the morning and evening, there may be a period with heavy storms which could contain strong winds and perhaps an isolated tornado or two.
+On Saturday, the remnants of former hurricane Laura will zip through the region, bringing rain and storms.
+It will not rain all day but, between the morning and evening, there may be a period with heavy storms that could contain strong winds and, perhaps, an isolated tornado or two.
 Conditions will rapidly improve Saturday night and Sunday.

 Friday’s storm threat

-The D.C. region is presently in a marginal risk zone for severe storms Friday afternoon and evening, with a higher risk just to our north and west.
-Friday morning, a large complex of thunderstorms has organized along Lake Erie, over northwest Pennsylvania, and is traveling toward the southeast.
+The D.C. region is in a slight risk zone for severe storms, level 2 out of 5, Friday afternoon and evening.
+Friday morning, a large complex of thunderstorms organized along Lake Erie, over northwest Pennsylvania, and is traveling toward the southeast.
 That complex is shown in the radar snapshot below.

-The National Weather Service Storm Prediction Center is concerned that with further destabilization of the atmosphere (warming of the surface from the afternoon sun), severe weather could be on the uptick with this storm complex as it slides our way.
-A severe thunderstorm watch may thus be in the offing — particularly for north central Maryland and Baltimore.
+The National Weather Service Storm Prediction Center is concerned that, with further destabilization of the atmosphere (warming of the surface from the afternoon sun), severe weather could be on the uptick with this storm complex as it slides our way.
+A severe thunderstorm watch may be in the offing, particularly for north-central Maryland and Baltimore.

-The southern extent of this line is uncertain, but the timing seems to be in the 3 to 6 p.m. window.
+The southern extent of this line is uncertain, but the timing seems to be in the window between 3 and 6 p.m.
 The storm complex has sufficient wind shear (increase in winds with altitude) and an air mass that will become more unstable through the afternoon, enabling it to maintain modest intensity.

 There is not much in the upper atmosphere in terms of jet stream dynamics helping to organize this complex of storms.
 It appears to be more internally organized and propelled by a large, expanding outflow of cool downdraft air.
 A stationary front draped from northwest to southeast across Pennsylvania is helping to guide the storm complex toward the southeast, along which is concentrating a warm and humid air mass.

-A couple of the high resolution models such as the one shown below do show the complex expanding south and east, and impacting north-central Maryland.
-One model brings the leading edge of the storm complex down to District, during mid-to-late afternoon.
+A couple of the high-resolution models, such as the one shown below, do show the complex expanding south and east, and affecting north-central Maryland.
+One model brings the leading edge of the storm complex down to the District, during mid- to late afternoon.

-The potential exists for at least isolated to scattered strong, to perhaps severe, wind gusts, and locally heavy rain, associated with this complex.
+The potential exists for at least isolated to scattered strong to, perhaps, severe wind gusts, and locally heavy rain, associated with this complex.
 So far, the threat of widespread damaging wind, if any, increases north and east of the District.

 The Baltimore region appears to be more squarely in the impact zone later Friday afternoon.
 At this point, we are not considering a potential derecho impact in the D.C. region, and it’s not a given that this storm complex will intensify to the level of a derecho across Pennsylvania and northern Maryland.

 Friday evening, moist low-level flow from the southwest is on the uptick, with the approach of a cold front and the remnants of post-tropical Laura.
-Showers and thunderstorms, as shown by some models, become more numerous and widespread through the evening.
+Showers and thunderstorms, as shown by some models, will become more numerous and widespread through the evening.
 Humidity levels in the lower and middle atmosphere will increase, leading to the threat of locally heavy rain.
 Flood watches may be issued for a large part of our region, with the threat increasing Saturday.

 Saturday’s severe weather threat